BPRJon/bastard-library/README.md

 ## objHandler.cachePropVerticies( path )

-saves the vertecies needed for creating a custom prop in your sf_filedata/obj2prop/ folder for easier future use. deserialize and enjoy
+saves the vertecies needed for creating a custom prop in your sf_filedata/obj2prop/ folder for easier future use deserialize and enjoy

 - path (string)